lkwg82/de.lgohlke.selenium-webdriver/README.md

  Webdriver singleCommandSynchronized = ConcurrentWebDriverFactory.createSyncronized(wrappedDriver)
 ```

-## How do I start a transation to protect a logical sequence of commands?
+## How do I start a transaction to protect a logical sequence of commands?

 ```java